Approximate Completely Positive Semidefinite Factorizations and their Ranks: Notations and preliminaries

 This shows that $A_1,\ldots, A_n\in \mathcal S^r_+$ form a Gram representation for $A$, and thus $A \in \mathcal{CPSD}^n_{\leqslant r}$.
 This proves closedness.

 The membership of matrices in $\mathcal{CPSD}^n_{\leqslant r}$ can be stated as a first order formula in the language of ordered rings, using quantifiers.
-Indeed, the existence of the Gram representation is an existential formula, since the size of the $A_i$ is bounded by $r$ (the quantification is over the entries of the $A_i$).
-By quantifier elimination (see for example \cite{pd}) we conclude that the set $\mathcal{CPSD}^n_{\leqslant r}$ is indeed semialgebraic. \end{proof} \begin{Cor} For $n \geqslant 10$ the cpsd-rank of elements from $\mathcal{CPSD}^n$ are unbounded. \end{Cor} \begin{proof} If the cpsd-rank admitted a bound, there would exist some $r \geqslant 1$ with $\mathcal{CPSD}^n=\mathcal{CPSD}^n_{\leqslant r}.$ Consequently, by Lemma \ref{lmm:2}, the cone $\mathcal{CPSD}^n$ would be closed, which was shown to fail in \cite{sl,dy} for $n \geqslant 10$. \end{proof}
+Indeed, the existence of the Gram representation is an existential formula, since the size of the $A_i$ is bounded by $r$ (the quantification is over the entries of the $A_i$) and since positivity can be checked by the nonnegatity of the determinants of all principal minors of $A_i,$ which are polynomial inequalities.
+By quantifier elimination (see for example \cite{pd}) we conclude that the set $\mathcal{CPSD}^n_{\leqslant r}$ is indeed semialgebraic. \end{proof} \begin{Cor} For $n \geqslant 10$ and for any $k$ there exists $M \in \mathcal{CPSD}^n$ such that \end{Cor} \begin{proof} If the cpsd-rank admitted a bound, there would exist some $r \geqslant 1$ with $\mathcal{CPSD}^n=\mathcal{CPSD}^n_{\leqslant r}.$ Consequently, by Lemma \ref{lmm:2}, the cone $\mathcal{CPSD}^n$ would be closed, which was shown to fail in \cite{sl,dy} for $n \geqslant 10$. \end{proof}

 To prove our main result, we make use of an approximate version of Carath\'eodory's Theorem \cite{adi} and a variant of the Johnson-Lindenstrauss Lemma \cite{ude}.
 For a set $P \subseteq \mathbb{R}^d$ we denote by $\textrm{conv}(P)$ the convex hull of $P$.
 Further, for $k \in \mathbb{N}$ we denote the set of all convex combinations from $P$ of length at most $k$ by $\textrm{conv}_{k}(P)$.
 The (exact) Carath\'eodory Theorem states that every element in a convex hull can be written as a convex combination of at most $d+1$ elements.
 Hence, we have the following increasing chain of sets: